 Fig. 5: Multiple regression analysis.
 RDM E from Figure 4 was broken down into 18 constituent RDMs, which were then used to predict empirical RDMs in the seven ROIs (panel A).
-We then used beta coefficients from this multiple regression analysis to produce two beta combinations encoding our two hypotheses about differences between tasks (B and C): The first corresponds to similarity in confidence encoding between the tilt-recognition and the detection tasks, and the second to similarity in confidence-encoding between the tilt-recognition and the discrimination tasks.
-We find no significant differences between these two weighted contrasts (panel D), supporting a task-invariant account of confidence encoding in these regions.
+We then used beta coefficients from this multiple regression analysis to produce two beta combinations encoding our two hypotheses about differences between tasks (B and C): The first corresponds to similarity in confidence encoding between the tilt-recognition and the detection tasks, and the second to similarity in confidence-encoding between the tilt-recognition and discrimination tasks.
+We found no significant differences between these two weighted contrasts (panel D), supporting a task-invariant account of confidence encoding in these regions.

 Discussion